taoyds/test-suite-sql-eval/README.md

 ```

 #### Other Agruments
 If `--keep_distinct` is included, the distinct keywords will NOT be removed during evaluation.
-For a fair comparison with the original exact set match metric, `--keep_distinct` should not be added.
+To make a fair comparison with the original exact set match metric, `--keep_distinct` should not be added.

-To include `--progress_bar_for_each_datapoint` if you suspect that the execution got stuck on a specific test input; it will print the progress of running on each test input.
+Include `--progress_bar_for_each_datapoint` if you suspect that the execution got stuck on a specific test input; it will print the progress of running on each test input.

 ## Evaluation for Other Classical Text-to-SQL Datasets